Realigning Your Pelvis – Ischia

 When teaching this to a group of midwives and birth professionals we found that just having several people feel into what the bones wanted to do, without trying to treat them, helped them shift back into place.
 So if you are a health practitioner, you can feel for yourself how your client is sitting and how even the pressure is under your hands.
 When you become aware of the pattern you can encourage the bones to find their midline directly under your client.
 Gentle force is all that is needed when coupled with intention.

-I haven’t figured out a way to do this to yourself, yet!
-I’ve tried working on myself and find the pelvis is a moving target when you sit on your own hands.
-With that being said you can try sitting on a couch and place your hands under your sits bones and see what you can feel.
-If you are newly postpartum, within that first year, your bones are more supple and may respond nicely to just intentional guidance to find their way back home.
+Give this a try your self but if you aren’t experiencing any significant changes please see one of my birth healing specialists.
+You can try sitting on a couch and place your hands under your sits bones and see what you can feel.
+If you are newly postpartum, within that couple of months, your bones are more supple and may respond nicely to just intentional guidance to find their way back home.
 If it’s been longer than a year, it may just take more time to get them to adjust.
+You can also have your partner see what they can feel.

 Getting your ischial bones back in place underneath you allows for a greater sense of balance, groundedness, and peace in your body and your life.
 Plus sitting is much more comfortable!